ACCESS-NRI/access-hive.org.au/docs/getting_started/environments.md

 !!! tip
     The same version naming structure can be applied to the `conda/analysis3-edge` environment.

-## Acknowledgements {: #acknowledgements }
+## Acknowledgements

 These environments, developed and maintained by the CLEX CMS team, have proven very valuable to the community over the years.
-We again applaud and thank the CMS team for implementing this very successful service and supporting it for the whole community.
+We commend and thank the CMS team for implementing this very successful service and supporting it for the whole community.